Sakura and Snow

 The remote slipped out of his fingers.
 He let it fall to the rug.
 Standing up swiftly, he strode toward the door.
 He kicked off his slippers and stepped into a pair of shoes.

 In the hallway, he glanced at the elevator.
 It had left the floor already, of course.
-Seishirou pulled open the door to the stairwell and started down the stairs.
-Taking the first couple of flights at a walk, he calculated the speed of the elevator, the amount of time it had been traveling; and he picked up his pace then, began to run, vaulting the railing at the corners of the stairs, the sounds his feet made echoing faintly up the well.
+Seishirou pulled open the door to the stairs and started down.
+Taking the first couple of flights at a walk, he calculated the speed of the elevator, the amount of time it had been traveling, and he picked up his pace, began to run then, vaulting the rail at each landing, his footsteps echoing faintly up the stairwell.

 He reached the bottom.
-Stopping a moment, his hand on the fire door (he was not out of breath at all...good), he tried to sense Subaru.
-Subaru was...not that close.
+Stopping a moment, his hand on the fire door, he tried to sense Subaru.
+Subaru was...not very close.

 All right.

-He opened the door and looked across the lobby.
-There were glass doors at the other end of the long, narrow hall; through them he could see the empty, snow-covered street and sidewalk, more snow coming down hard and fast, and Subaru, standing irresolutely just outside the doors, looking first one way and then the other.
+He opened the door and looked out across the lobby.
+Through the glass doors at the other end of that long, narrow hall, he could see the empty, snow-covered street and sidewalk, more snow coming down hard and fast, and Subaru, standing irresolutely just outside the doors, looking first one way and then the other.

 Subaru raised his hand suddenly and took a step forward.
 By some miracle, a taxi passed in front of the doors, the only traffic on the entire street.
 As it left Seishirou's angle of view it was starting to pull cautiously toward the curb.
 Wrapping his coat around himself, Subaru hurried in that direction and disappeared from sight as well.
 Seishirou stepped out of the stairwell and walked up to the front of the lobby.
 Looking out through the glass, he saw where the taxi had come to a slightly skidding stop.
 Subaru was talking to the driver through the man's open window.

-Subaru nodded then, and put his hand on the taxi's rear door handle.
+Subaru nodded then and put his hand on the rear door's handle.

-Seishirou opened the door of the apartment building and stepped out into the snow.
-Neither the streets nor the sidewalks had been cleaned yet this evening; his feet sank into a blanket of whiteness that had only been disturbed by Subaru before him.
+Seishirou opened the door of the building and stepped outside.
+Neither the streets nor the sidewalks had been cleaned yet; his feet sank into a blanket of whiteness that had only been disturbed by Subaru before him.
 He took another step, coming out from the lee of the building into the full dizzying falling of the snow.

 Subaru turned his head.
 He looked back from where he was standing with the cab door open, ready to climb in.
-Seishirou could feel the snow settling onto himself as he returned that gaze: snow coming to rest on his hair and on his shoulders, the cold wetness melting through the cloth of his shirt.
+Seishirou could feel the snow settling onto himself as he returned that gaze, coming to rest on his hair and shoulders, cold wetness melting through the cloth of his shirt.

 The two of them stared at each other.

 Then Subaru murmured something to the driver.
 He closed the door and stepped away from the cab.
 The taxi pulled slowly from the curb, fishtailing a little before gaining purchase.
-Its red tail lights gleamed at them briefly until it vanished from sight.
+Its red tail lights gleamed briefly through the darkness until distance and the snowfall hid them from view.

 Subaru took a step toward Seishirou.
-He stopped then, hands clenched, as if he had run into a wall that he could not pass through.
-His face was a set mask: a different kind of containment, giving nothing more away.
+He stopped then, hands clenched, as if he had run into an impassable wall.
+His face was a set mask: a different kind of barrier, giving nothing more away.
 Seishirou understood.
-He himself had made it this far, but he couldn't take that next step either...he simply was not capable of it.
-Though all that lay between them physically was that expanse of whiteness, there were barricades of time as well--of words and deeds and two irrefutably different natures--and neither one could cross what parted them.
+He himself had made it this far, but he couldn't take that next step either.
+He simply was not capable of it.
+Though all that lay between them physically was that expanse of whiteness, there were other obstacles--wide gulfs of time, of words and deeds and two irrefutably different natures--and neither one could cross what separated them.

 They stood facing each other in the snow.

-"I know," Seishirou said then, slowly, softly, his breath frosting thinly among the flakes of snow, "I know where Hokuto-chan is."
-Subaru went tense and wary and hopeful, all at once; a change in his stance, mostly, but also the slightest flicker in his face, like fire, like something that might be warm and alive.
+"I know," Seishirou said then, slowly, softly, his breath a thin mist of frost among the tumbling flakes, "I know where Hokuto-chan is."
+Subaru went tense and wary and hopeful, all at once: a change in his stance, mostly, but also the least flicker in his face, like fire, like something warm and alive.

 "She's...here."
 It was an effort to say the words.
-Seishirou struggled with them, who so seldom found himself at a loss, trying to get something across, though he himself wasn't sure what.
-"She's /here./" He made a tiny, directionless gesture.
-"Between--Subaru-kun, can't you /feel/ it?"
+Seishirou struggled with them, who so seldom found himself at a loss, trying to get something across, even though he himself wasn't sure what.
+"Right here.
+Between--" He made a tiny, directionless gesture, a lift of his hand, palm upward, and wondered vaguely at the helplessness of it.
+"Subaru-kun, don't you feel it?"

-And Subaru's eyes grew wide.
-He reacted as if struck by the force of a spell: gasped and buckled suddenly, his arms coming up and crossing over his heart, his hands clutching tightly at his shoulders.
-He bent forward, and Seishirou saw his gaze shifting away...shifting inside....
+And Subaru's eyes widened.
+He reacted as if struck by the force of a spell: gasped and hunched forward as his knees half buckled beneath him, his arms wrapping about himself, his hands clutching at his shoulders.
+He shuddered, and Seishirou watched the focus of his gaze shift, his awareness turning inward, looking into himself--and then the flash of recognition, of realization.

 Subaru shut his eyes.
-Light condensed out of the air in front of him, a silver-white evocation that gradually assumed a shape: the indistinct form of a human figure lapped in shimmering layers of brightness, a figure that hung suspended, gleaming, above the snow.
-Its back was to Seishirou...he was unable to see its face.
+Light condensed out of the air before him, a silver-white evocation that gradually assumed a shape: an indistinct human form lapped in shimmering layers of brightness, a figure that hung suspended, gleaming, above the snow.
+Its back was to Seishirou--he couldn't see its face.

-Subaru raised his head, opening his eyes again.
-He straightened slowly, and extended a hand toward the figure, the light playing over his anguished, yearning expression.
-The figure reached out as well and touched fingertips to his.
-Seishirou had seen pain and death and even what people claimed was love; he had seen the looks that accompanied those states, and what lived and moved in Subaru's eyes then was all those things and far, far more: feelings so vivid, so alien to anything Seishirou knew that he had no references for them at all, and could only watch them pass in silence.
+Subaru raised his head, opening his eyes once more.
+Straightening, he held out one hand toward the figure, that glimmering light playing over his anguished, yearning expression.
+The figure reached out in turn and touched fingertips to his.
+Seishirou had seen pain and death and what people called love; he had seen the looks that accompanied each of those states, and what lived and moved in Subaru's eyes then was all of those things and far more: feelings so vivid, so alien to anything Seishirou knew that he had no references for them at all and could only watch them in silence.

 Something intangible moved between them, brother and sister, living and dead--passed like a thought traveling between two halves of one mind.
 Then--